 - Average profiles:

-- Select a ROI and click on the Average button to obtain the average profile.
-Click on the Export button to export it in CSV format.
+- Select a ROI and click the Average button to obtain the average profile.
+Click the Export button to export it in CSV format.

 - Step 1: